FrancescoBrossa/Genomics_programs/README.md

 the program call importcases.sh to check the existence of the directory

-then exploit the uni index build up from universe.fasta in the BCG2025_genomics_exam/ directory to build SAM files (for each fq file) where to annotate which portion of the reference genome the reads of fq files cover
+then exploit the uni index already built from universe.fasta in the BCG2025_genomics_exam/ directory to build .sam files (for each .fq file) in which annotates which portion of the reference genome the reads of .fq files cover
-In a pipeline we actually covert those SAM files with samtools to bam files
+In a pipeline we actually covert those .sam files with samtools to .bam files

 ## 3. BUILDVCF.SH ARGUMENT: fn
-this program check for BAM files existance (launching checkBAM.sh) then simply create the .vcf file out of the 3 BAM files
+this program check for .bam files existance (launching checkBAM.sh) then simply create the .vcf file out of the 3 .bam files

 ## 4. FILTERVCF.sh ARGUMENT: fn, gt